natharyan/latticefold-keccak/README.md

 **DISCLAIMER:** This is a proof-of-concept prototype, and in particular has not received careful code review.
 This implementation is provided "as is" and NOT ready for production use.
 Use at your own risk.

+## Benchmarks

+To run the benchmarks on your local machine, simply execute `cargo bench`.

 ## Building

 The [rust-toolchain](https://github.com/NethermindEth/latticefold/blob/main/rust-toolchain) file pins the version of the Rust toolchain, which the LatticeFold library builds with, to the specific version `nightly-2025-03-06`.